dcbaker/cython/docs/src/userguide/sharing_declarations.rst

 What an Implementation File contains
 ======================================

-An implementation file can contain any kind of Cython statement, although there are some restrictions on the implementation part of an extension type if the corresponding definition file also defines that type (see below).
+An implementation file can contain any kind of Cython0 statement, although there are some restrictions on the implementation part of an extension type if the corresponding definition file also defines that type (see below).
 If one doesn't need to :keyword:`cimport` anything from this module, then this